 These header tabs found through-out the specification are important, and many readers miss them:

-Resources and the data types that they use are presented in an concise easy to read XML-like format, but they also have detailed descriptions that describe their contents in considerable detail.
+Resources and the data types that they use are presented in a concise easy to read XML-like format, but they also have very detailed descriptions of their contents.
 In addition, most resources are mapped to several different formats, including HL7 v2, the HL7 v3 RIM, CDA, DICOM, and others.
 Also, all resources come with at least one example (sometimes many more) and, where appropriate, with profiles that describe their use in specific circumstances.
-Finally, some resources include notes that helps implementers understand the design rationale underlying them.
+Finally, some resources include notes that help implementers understand the design rationale underlying them.

 Finding Additional Information and Providing Feedback

 While intended to be consumable by a variety of audiences, the FHIR specification is targeted to the implementation community - those who will actually write the software that uses the specification.
 To help meet the needs of the implementation community, the editors have strived to keep the specification concise to reduce the amount of reading that must be done before writing useful code.
-(The specification isn't nearly as brief as we'd like - sometimes the complexity of healthcare and the real world get in the way.)
-For this reason, information that is not essential to the implementation process, such as rationale, considered alternatives, points of contention, future plans, etc. have been excluded from this specification.
+For this reason, information that is not essential to the implementation process, such as considered alternatives, points of contention, future plans, etc. have been excluded from this specification.
 As well, it is likely that from time-to-time, implementers will encounter situations where the specification is unclear or incomplete.
-Finally, there will be circumstances where the specification may be broken or where a change could allow it to better meet implementer needs.
+Finally, there may be circumstances where the specification is broken or where a change could allow it to better meet implementer needs.

 HL7 has therefore provided a number of mechanisms through which additional information about FHIR can be sought and maintained and through which support and requests for change can be made.